faroukjjingo/gabana/README.md

-You’re right — here’s a fully comprehensive README.md for the AnonStories project, including detailed setup, architecture, technologies, development instructions, deployment, contribution guidelines, and more.

 # AnonStories – Anonymous Confessions & Life Stories Forum

 **AnonStories** is a full-stack community forum built for people to share anonymous stories, confessions, or life experiences without the need for personal accounts.
 It enables meaningful storytelling, emotional expression, and community discussion in a safe, anonymous environment.